asish012/aws-solution-architect-associate/class-notes-cloudguru/m2-01-aws-overview.md

 ### AWS services: Compute ###
 - EC2: Elastic Compute Cloud:
 - EC2 Container Service: Runs docker containers.
-- Elastic Beanstalk: (more important for developers and sysadmins)
+- Elastic Beanstalk: (more important for developers and sysadmins): Run code on an infrastructure that is automatically provisioned to host that code.
 - Lambda: Upload your code and control when it executes.
 Your lambda function will execute based on some events.
 - Lightsail:
 - Batch: (no exam questions)